Oral Infections & Treatment: Essential Guide to Causes, Symptoms, and Care Options

 Oral infections are medical conditions that affect the mouth, teeth, gums, and surrounding tissues.
 They occur when harmful bacteria, viruses, or fungi grow within the oral cavity and cause inflammation, damage, or discomfort.
 The mouth naturally contains many microorganisms, but problems arise when the balance between beneficial and harmful microbes is disrupted.

-Common types of oral infections include:
+Some of the most frequently observed oral infections include:

 • Tooth abscess